The European Intelligence Academy (EIA) aims to:

 Director: Dr. John M. Nomikos directs the Research Institute for European and American Studies (RIEAS).
 He is also Chairman of the Mediterranean Council for Intelligence Studies (MCIS), Chairman of the Greek Intelligence Studies Association (GISA), and Founding Editor of The Journal of Mediterranean and Balkan Intelligence (JMBI).
 He is Assistant Professor at Webster University (Athens Campus), and Visiting Scholar at the John Naisbitt University in Serbia and the University of Rome (Tre) in Italy.
 Dr. Nomikos specializes in transatlantic intelligence studies, intelligence reform, and national security architecture.

-Deputy Director: Dr. Joseph Fitsanakis is Professor in the Intelligence and Security Studies program at Coastal Carolina University.
+Deputy Director - North America: Dr. Joseph Fitsanakis is Professor in the Intelligence and Security Studies program at Coastal Carolina University in the United States.
+He is also Managing Editor of the Journal of European and American Intelligence Studies, member of the History of Information Security Advisory Board for Springer International, and Intelligence Studies Editor of the journal Hiperboreea.
 Before joining Coastal, Dr. Fitsanakis founded the Security and Intelligence Studies program at King University, where he also directed the King Institute for Security and Intelligence Studies.
-His writings have been translated into several languages and referenced in outlets such as The Washington Post, BBC, ABC, NPR, Newsweek, and Le Monde Diplomatique.

 Dr. Darko Trifunovic is Research Fellow and Lecturer in Security Studies at the University of Belgrade in Serbia.
 He is a former First Secretary at the Permament mission of Bosnia and Herzegovina to United Nations and Advisor to the State Secretary for War Crimes of the Republic of Srpska for Terrorism and Violence.
 Since 2005, he has been an Advisor to the Minister of Police of the Republic of Srpska, BIH.
 Dr. Trifunovic is the representative of Serbia and Montenegro to the International Strategic Studies Association (ISSA) among other professional bodies.